 Sourdough Discard Banana Blueberry Muffins

 Muffins are a perfect item for all throughout the day.
-My family loves to eat these sourdough discard banana blueberry muffins for an easy breakfast or a snack.
-I love this recipe because it makes about 16 muffins and can easily be frozen to enjoy later.
-The mixture of the bananas and blueberries are the perfect combination and they are moist and delicious.
-They are enjoyed by all our family members.
+My family loves to eat these sourdough banana blueberry muffins for an easy breakfast or a snack.
+The batter is so quick to prepare, and they bake fast.
+The mixture of bananas and blueberries are the perfect combination.

 • Unsalted butter